What Are HTML Landmarks?

 Landmarks play a crucial role in web accessibility by:

-Here are the main landmark regions you should be familiar with:
+Here are the most common landmark regions you should be familiar with:

 Header <header>

 The header landmark contains introductory content for a page or section.
-Typically includes:
+It may contain the site logo, the navigation landmark (mentioned next) and optionally things like site announcement banners.

 <header>